Plane-Symmetric Capillary Turbulence: Five-Wave Interactions: Simulation results

 \subsection{Estimation of the Kolmogorov-Zakharov constant}

 An important characteristic of the weakly turbulent state of a wave system is the dimensionless KZ constant, which is a part of the turbulence spectra (\ref{5w1}) and (\ref{5w2}).
 By definition, the quantities $C_{5w}^k$ and $C_{5w}^{\omega}$ are related to each other as: $C_{5w}^k/C_{5w}^{\omega}=3/2$.
-Thanks to the detailed study of Ricard and Falcon \cite{Ricard21}, we have the experimental estimate for the KZ constant: $C_{5w}^k\approx5.4 \cdot 10^{-3}$.
-We performed a calculation of the freely decaying turbulence of plane capillary waves in order to compare the numerical KZ constant with this experimental value.
+The comprehensive research conducted by Ricard and Falcon \cite{Ricard21} provided an experimental estimate of the KZ constant $C_{5w}^k\approx5.4 \cdot 10^{-3}$.
+In order to estimate the KZ constant numerically, we will use two approaches.
+The first one is based on the simulation of freely decaying turbulence.
 Figure~\ref{fig9} shows the time dependence of the total energy of the system (\ref{ham2}) in the regime of decaying turbulence.
 To obtain the data, we set $F_0=0$, and the initial conditions are taken from the final moment of time $t=500$.
-It is clearly seen that in the quasi-stationary regime the energy decays at an almost constant rate.
-The inset shows the corresponding energy dissipation flux, which we define as follows: $P(t)={(2\pi)}^{-1}|dH(t)/dt|$.
+It is clearly seen that the energy decays at an almost constant rate.
+This is due to the selected time interval is quite short.
+At longer times, the energy will decay exponentially but not linearly.
+The inset to Figure~\ref{fig9} shows the corresponding energy dissipation flux, which we define as follows: $P(t)={(2\pi)}^{-1}|dH(t)/dt|$.
 The average energy flux reaches the value $\langle P \rangle\approx 5.7 \cdot 10^{-4}$.
-Finally, using the data from the Figures~\ref{fig5}~and~\ref{fig6}, one can obtain estimates for the corresponding KZ constants for plane-symmetric capillary turbulence: $C_{5w}^k\approx0.19$ and $C_{5w}^{\omega}\approx0.04$.
-The ratio of the calculated constants $C_{5w}^k/C_{5w}^{\omega}\approx 4$ differs slightly from the theoretical value $3/2$, but the deviation does not exceed an order of magnitude.
-Meanwhile, the calculated value of the KZ constant $C_{5w}^k\approx0.19$ differs significantly from the experimental estimate $C_{5w}^k\approx5.4 \cdot 10^{-3}$.
-The difference is two orders of magnitude.
-Within the framework of this work, it is very difficult to explain such a significant distinction.
-Perhaps, the disagreement is explained by different estimation methods, another level of nonlinearity, or the influence of gravity, which cannot be fully suppressed experimentally.
-The calculated value of $C_{5w}^k$ is much closer to the theoretical value of the KZ constant for isotropic capillary turbulence \cite{KZ-3,KZ-4,cap1,cap2}, for which three-wave resonant interactions dominate.
+Finally, using the data from Figures~\ref{fig5}~and~\ref{fig6}, one can obtain estimates for the corresponding KZ constants for plane-symmetric capillary turbulence: $C_{5w}^k\approx0.19$ and $C_{5w}^{\omega}\approx0.04$.
+The ratio of the calculated constants $C_{5w}^k/C_{5w}^{\omega}\approx 4$ differs from the theoretical value $3/2$, but the deviation does not exceed an order of magnitude.

+The second, more accurate approach for estimating the Kolmogorov-Zakharov constant involves evaluating the instantaneous energy dissipation flux in the stationary turbulence regime.
+Following the approach proposed in \cite{PanPRL14}, this method can be readily applied within the framework of equations (\ref{eq1}) and (\ref{eq2}).
+The instantaneous dissipation flux is computed as follows: